jack-work/DataverseComments/README.md

 - **Too many comments to read in terminal?** Follow the instructions to write to output file, and use a spreadsheet application to organize the data.

 ## 📱 Need Help?
+Feel free to leave and issue on the repository or engage in the repo's discussion.
+I will try to answer any questions as is necessary.

 Contact your Dataverse administrator or Microsoft support.
 This data may be accessed from Dataverse directly in the comments entity.